Broccoli with Lemon Rigatoni. One more dish of pasta for your repertoire. I love this recipe.

 Frequently Asked Questions

 What is pasta al “dente”?

 Al dente means to cook the pasta to the bite.
-Overcooked pasta turns into mush and it is neither fun to eat nor good.
+Overcooked pasta turns into mush, which is neither fun nor good.

 Leftovers?
 How do I warm them up?